Biosample Repository and Natural History Database

 Individuals with TSC seen at one of the participating institutions may ask their health care provider or clinic coordinator about participating in the TSC Natural History Database and Biosample Repository.
 If you are interested in participating or learning more, please fill out the brief interest form in the sidebar to the right.

 If an individual with TSC is having surgery to remove any part of tissue – such as epilepsy surgery, SEGA removal, or kidney or lung surgery –please contact the TSC Alliance with as much advance notice as possible at email@example.com.
 The TSC Alliance is also able to collect cord blood and placental tissue.
 For postmortem tissue donations, please see the “Post-Mortem Brain Donation” below.

-As of November 1, 2021, we have distributed 1,268 biosamples to 33 researchers for 38 projects.
+Since inception, the TSC Biosample Repository has distributed 1,717 samples to 36 distinct researchers for 42 distinct projects.
 Some examples of projects conducted using biosamples include bioassays measuring levels of cellular activity, screening for novel therapeutic targets, detecting biomarkers, and measuring metabolites in blood and comparing them with phenotypes reported in the Natural History Database.
 DNA extracted from cheek swabs and blood samples can be used for genetic testing to detect TSC variants, plasma from blood samples can be used to assay for predictive biomarkers or biomarkers of response and tissue samples are used to detect tissue-specific markers and cell types that are important for studying TSC progression.

 Publications Using TSC Biosamples

 - Hsieh L, Wen J, Nguyen L, Zhang L, Getz S, Torres-Reveron J, Wang Y, Spencer D, and Bordey A. Ectopic HCN4 expression drives mTOR-dependent epilepsy in mice.
 Sci Transl Med.